-If you have any questions, please contact: Jeannette Pedersen at jpedersen@d105.net or Mr. Alvarez at ealvarez@d105.net.
+If you have any questions, please contact: Ashley Burger at aburger@d105.net or Mr. Alvarez at ealvarez@d105.net.

 The following list shows some of the items that we can use for our PBIS store.
 Food items cannot have any peanut products or be produced in a factory that process peanut items.
 Nonfood items like clothing and toys need to be new or unused.